-Internet world met my friend, Lamb KABSA.
+Internet world meet my friend, Lamb KABSA.

-A little Kabsa History for my Fellow Food Nerds
+A little Kabsa history for my fellow food nerds

-You’re Right; it isn’t known as a true Mediterranean dish.
-It’s Middle Eastern.
+You're right; it isn't known as a true Mediterranean dish.
+It's Middle Eastern.
 However, some believe it was inspired by the famous paella from the Andalusian kingdom in the 8th century.

 Some food historians believe the origins of kabsa can be found in the Spanish word “paella,” which was derived from the Arabic word “baqiyah” for leftovers.

 Originally, Paella is a dish made from leftovers and was common among the servants of Andalusian kings.
-The story of paella started with an Andalusian king entering his kitchen and found his servants eating paella.
+The story of paella starts with an Andalusian king entering his kitchen and found his servants eating paella.
 The king requested to taste their food and found that it was very delicious, so much, in fact, he requested to know what it was.
 The servant informed him it was leftovers.
-The dish was so loved by the king he requested it to be prepare regularly.
+The dish was so loved by the king he requested it to be prepared regularly.

 How to make Lamb Kabsa

 OK, now it’s time for a little technique!
 A really good Kabsa is all about basic ingredients and a little bit of technique.
-Just a few moments of attentiveness will ensure that your aromatic tomato-ish rice is just as fluffy and flavorful as it would be in any Middle Eastern restaurant!
+Just a few moments of attentiveness will ensure that your aromatic tomato-ish rice is just as fluffy and flavourful as it would be in any Middle Eastern restaurant!
 Here’s how easy it is to make Lamb Kabsa:

-- Warm some ghee & olive oil in a skillet and then add all of the onion, tomatoes, and remaining spices; saute and then add the rice and stock.
+- Warm some ghee & olive oil in a skillet and then add all of the onion, tomatoes, and remaining spices; sauté and then add the rice and stock.